University of Nigeria: History

 The main campus of the university is located on 871 hectares of hilly savannah in the town of Nsukka, about eighty kilometres north of Enugu, and enjoys a very pleasant and healthy climate.
 Additionally 209 hectares of arable land are available for an experimental agricultural farm and 207 hectares for staff housing development.
 There is regular road transport between Nsukka and Enugu, and Nsukka is also quite easily accessible from all parts of Nigeria.
 There are modern shopping facilities and a large market in Nsukka town.

-The Nsukka campus houses the Faculties of Agriculture, Arts, Biological Sciences, Education, Engineering, Pharmaceutical Sciences, Physical Sciences, Social Sciences, and Veterinary Medicine.
+The Nsukka campus houses the Faculties of Agriculture, Arts, Biological Sciences, Education, Engineering, Pharmaceutical Sciences, Physical Sciences, Social Sciences, Vocational Technical Education, and Veterinary Medicine.

 The former Nigerian College of Arts, Science and Technology, Enugu, was incorporated into the university in 1961, and its buildings now form the Enugu Campus (200 hectares) of the university located in the heart of Enugu, the administrative capital of Enugu State of Nigeria.
 Enugu is a modern city, accessible by air, rail and road.
-The Faculties of Business Administration, Environmental Studies, Law and Health Sciences are located at the Enugu Campus.
+The Faculties of Business Administration, Environmental Studies, Law, Basic Medical Sciences, and Health Sciences are located at the Enugu Campus.